irusri/geniesys/docs/installation_updates.md

 ------------------------
 Running from Command Line
 ------------------------
-When you have already installed PHP 5.4 or higher version into your **nix* support computer, just use following lines to install GenIECMS.
+If you want to use PHP's built-in server (not recommended), just use following lines to install GenIECMS.
 This is only for the initial test installation, in order to make a full functional website you have to install Webbserver package such as MAMP or LAMP.

 ```
 git clone --recursive https://github.com/irusri/GenIECMS.git